visit-dav/visit/src/doc/python_scripting/functions.rst

 ::

-  MovePlotKeyframe(index, oldFrame, newFrame)
+  MovePlotKeyframe(plotIndex, oldFrame, newFrame)

-index : integer
+plotIndex : integer
-    An integer representing the index of the plof in the plot list.
+    An integer representing the index of the plot in the plot list.

 oldFrame : integer
     An integer that is the old animation frame where the keyframe is located.